Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 • Let foods cool completely to room temperature

-• Check multiple pieces for any remaining warmth
+• Check more than one piece for any remaining warmth

 • Don't rush this step - warm food creates condensation in containers, which can lead to mold